In this section, we’ll explain how to configure e-mail delivery for forms created with the FormMaster plugin.

 You have access to certain dynamic fields that you can use in your e-mail.
 These fields are taken directly from the form content.

-For each of these fields, you can also add an underscore (_)
+For each of these fields, you can also add an underscore (_) to retrieve the value of the field rather than its label.

-will take you to shortcodes defined by FormMaster, such as :
+Clicking + will take you to shortcodes defined by FormMaster, such as :

-which returns the title and url of the “Privacy Policy” page, also works with the WP Simply Cookie plugin
+_render_all_fieldsto display all form fields directly, can be useful in the body of the e-mail._wpformmaster_referralurl, which returns the page referencing the form._wpformmaster_useragentreturns the user’s user agent_site_admin_emailreturns the administration e-mail address_site_titlereturns the site title_site_urlwhich returns the site url_site_privacy_policywhich returns the title and url of the “Privacy Policy” page, also works with the WP Simply Cookie plugin

 Field configuration